 Plants require carbon dioxide to photosynthesize.
 Greenhouses require fresh air to enter the house, often through planned vents.
 Circulation fans ensure that all the plants get the air they need.

 Bugs do come inside!
 Especially if the greenhouse is too warm or still.
 Good air movement keeps them at bay.

 Greenhouse ventilation can be optimized with exhaust fans, circulation fans, and evaporative cooling.
 Exhaust fans can help move heat out of the building and introduce fresh air.
-It can be used with an evaporative cooling system during warm months to bring the temperatures down lower.
-To ensure all the plants in the building are benefitting from their environment, circulation fans will mix and move the air.
+They can be used with an evaporative cooling system during warm months to bring the temperatures down.
+To ensure all the plants in the building are benefitting from the environment, circulation fans will mix and move the air.